Healthy Homes Assessment Clive

 Insulation Clive

-The insulation of the ceiling and underfloor is required in all rental homes since 1 July 2019.
-Property managers and landlords have to ensure that the insulation is up to the new standard.
-In some cases, current ceiling insulation, or the insulation of the subfloor space may require to be topped up or replaced.
+Insulation for underfloor and ceilings is a requirement to all rental homes as of July 1st, 2019.
+Property managers and landlords must ensure that the insulation is up to the new quality.
+In some instances, an existing insulation on the ceiling or in the subfloor space might need to be replaced or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 Clive Moisture Ingress & Drainage

-Rental properties need to have effective drainage for the removal of storm water, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water is able to go, and it doesn’t sit beneath buildings is an essential part of making sure your property is dry.
+Rental properties need to be equipped with effective drainage to remove rainwater, storm water, and ground water, which includes the proper outfall or runoff.
+Making sure that water has a proper place to go and that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.

-In addition to an irrigation system to stop moisture ingress, if your rental has an enclosed gap between your floor and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.
+Alongside an irrigation system to stop the ingress of moisture, if your apartment has an enclosed gap between floorboards and the soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.

-The ground-moisture barrier usually a polythene sheet laid over the ground to stop any moisture that is present in the ground from rising into the structure.
-It also helps prevent water damage to the floor insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground to stop any moisture in the ground from rising into the structure.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection